amulya-saini/SwimFunction/README.md

 Each time you use this package, be sure to activate the virtual environment: `conda activate swimfunction`

+If you wish to make cruise sonification videos (see the two videos in `swimfunction/example_figures`), install the necessary dependencies listed at the top of the associated script `SwimFunction/plotting/cruise_sonification.py`

 ## Preparing the data

 Take videos according to the protocol described in